What Does a Loan Officer Do?

 Loan officers tend to specialize in one of three major types of lending: commercial, consumer, or mortgage.
 Commercial lending is the extension of credit to businesses.
 Consumer lending includes personal loans, education loans, home equity loans, and auto loans.
 Mortgage lending includes loans for the purchase of real estate by individuals—a business normally would be served by a commercial loan officer, even for real estate purchases—or the refinancing of existing mortgages.

-Loan Officer Duties & Responsibilities
+Loan Officer Duties and Responsibilities

 This job generally requires the ability to do the following work: